cdoubet/AArete-Capstone/README.md

 - **Report**: Features our executive summary, which highlights our approach, key takeaways, and recommendations.

 ## Data Collection & Preparation
-We began by sourcing multiple publicly available datasets from reputable institutions such as the CDC and the Centers for Medicare & Medicaid Services (CMS).
+We began by sourcing multiple publicly available datasets from reputable institutions such as the CDC, KFF, and Data.gov.
 Each dataset covered different aspects of healthcare, including:

 - Total healthcare spending per capita
-- Death rates per 100,000 residents
+- Death rates per 100,000
 - Obesity and smoking prevalence
 - Population figures and regional demographics